How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 RBI NRO Account Repatriation Limit: USD 1 Million Per Financial Year

 The Reserve Bank of India has set the broad account-level framework, but the bank still needs to be satisfied on source of funds, taxes, and supporting documents before it releases the remittance.
+RBI's accounts FAQ states that NRO balances of NRIs/PIOs are remittable up to USD 1 million per financial year (April-March) along with other eligible assets.
+RBI's remittance-of-assets FAQ also says prior RBI approval is required when the remittance exceeds USD 1,000,000 per financial year.

 | Account Type | Repatriation Limit | Requirements |